Admin — Evaluations

 |---|---|

-| Model | Optional override of the template’s default model.
-Leave blank to use the template’s. |
+| Model | Optional override of the platform agent’s default eval model.
+Overrides must be enabled in the tenant Model Catalog. |

 | Categories | Multi-select pills.
 Click All Categories to run every enabled test case; click individual chips to run a subset. |